madrury/madrury.github.io/_posts/2017-10-04-qr-algorithm.markdown

 !QR Algorithm]({{ site.url }}/img/qra-qr.png){: .center-img}

-While the iterates of the simultaneous orthogonalization algorithm converged to a basis of eigenvectors of $$Q$$, the iterates of the $$QR$$-algorithm seem to converge to the identity matrix [footnote].
+While the iterates of the simultaneous orthogonalization algorithm converged to a basis of eigenvectors of $$Q$$, the iterates of the $$QR$$-algorithm seem to converge to the identity matrix [^sign-concern].

 $$ \tilde Q_1 = \left( \begin{array}{ccc} -0.90 & 0.05 & 0.44 \\ -0.27 & -0.85 & -0.45 \\ 0.35 & -0.52 & 0.77 \\ \end{array} \right) $$